MicrosoftDocs/well-architected/well-architected/operational-excellence/optimize-development-practices.md

 |[OE:04](checklist.md)| Optimize software development and quality assurance processes by following industry-proven practices for development and testing.
 For unambiguous role designation, standardize practices across components such as tooling, source control, application design patterns, documentation, and style guides. |
 |---|---|

-This guide describes the recommendations for defining standards for your software development tools and processes.
+This guide describes the recommendations for defining standards for software development tools and processes.
 Defining consistent practices leads to an efficient workload team and high quality work.
-High-performing teams use industry-proven tools and processes to minimize wasted effort and potential errors in their code.
+High-performing teams use industry-proven tools and processes to minimize wasted effort and potential code errors.

 ## Key design strategies

 The first step of optimizing development practices is standardizing tools and processes.
 When possible, use industry-proven solutions rather than developing in-house solutions.
 To further optimize your practices, adopt low-code and no-code tools.
-These tools enable you to focus efforts on your application rather than the problems that these tools solve.
+These tools enable you to focus efforts on your application and help you save time.
 For all tools and processes that you standardize, implement training so your teams understand and use them efficiently.
 To define standards that help optimize your development practices, consider the following recommendations.

-**Use well-known and mature off-the-shelf tools** and standardize their use.
+**Use well-known and mature off-the-shelf tools**, and standardize their use.
 Highly effective engineering teams adopt the best-in-class tools.
-This practice minimizes the need to develop solutions for planning, development, testing, collaboration, and continuous integration and continuous delivery (CI/CD).
+This approach minimizes the need to develop solutions for planning, development, testing, collaboration, and continuous integration and continuous delivery (CI/CD).
 Many enterprises give developers a choice between a few tools, but all options are standard tools for the organization and are validated internally.
 Most importantly, choose tools that meet the requirements for your workload.
 Off-the-shelf tools should provide the following functions:

 - Work planning and backlog management